i18next/react-i18next-gitbook/guides/multiple-translation-files.md

+---
+description: "Split translations into namespaces (multiple files), load them lazily, and use them with useTranslation and Trans."
+---

 # Multiple Translation Files

 One of the advantages of react-i18next is based on i18next it supports the separation of translations into multiple files - which are called namespaces in i18next context -> as you're accessing keys from a namespace defining that as a prefix: